The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Effect of flyby on the outer planet

 \section{Effect of flyby on the outer planet}

 In this section, we calculate the expected effect of a stellar flyby on the orbit of the outer planet/companion, and estimate the likelihood that the companion can attain $I_{\rm p} > I_{\rm p, crit}$.
 To this end, we perform a suite of $N$-body simulations to determine the distribution of the post-flyby inclination $I_{\rm p}$ and eccentricity $e_{\rm p}$.
-Following the similar approach as in \cite{rodetCorrelationHotJupiters2021}, we suppose that the companion (with $m_{\rm p} \ll M_2$, the mass of the flyby star) is on an initially circular orbit, and we ignore the inner planets (their proximity to the host star effectively shields them from stellar encounter).
+Following a similar approach to \cite{rodetCorrelationHotJupiters2021}, we suppose that the companion (with $m_{\rm p} \ll M_2$, the mass of the flyby star) is on an initially circular orbit, and we ignore the inner planets (their proximity to the host star effectively shields them from stellar encounter).
 We integrate a nearly-parabolic ($e = 1.1$) encounter between two equal-mass stars using \textsc{IAS15} from the \textsc{Rebound} package.
 The integration time is chosen so that the distance between $M_1$ and $M_2$ is equal to $100a_\mathrm{p}$ at the beginning and end of each simulation, and the time-step is adaptive.
 We sample uniformly the dimensionless distance at closest approach $\tilde{q} \equiv q/a_{\rm p}$ (where $q$ is the periastron of the encounter) from 0.05 to 10, the cosine of the inclination $\cos i$, and the argument of periastron $\omega$ of the flyby, and the initial phase $\lambda_{\rm p}$ of the planet $m_{\rm p}$.
 For each $\tilde{q}$, we carry out $30\times 20 \times 20$ (in $\cos i, \omega, \lambda_{\rm p}$)$= 12,000$ simulations, and obtain the final orbital elements of the planet.
+The effect of the flyby on $I_{\rm p}$ is mainly determined by the flyby inclination $i$, so we interpolate our data using the 30 tested inclinations to produce a denser grid of results (see Fig.~\ref{fig:ip}) and avoid under-sampling effects in computing the $I_{\rm p}$ distribution (see below).